What's Happening Now at FCPC?

 SUNDAY SCHOOL for children (Kindergarten through 5th grade) begins on Sunday mornings at 9:45 am in the Marketplace room on the ground level down the long hallway under Fellowship Hall!
 We have great teachers and this is an outstanding opportunity to learn and grow.
 If you would like to know more specifics, please ask Jacob Snowden, DCE.

 CHILDREN’S CHURCH is a wonderful place for your five year old – first grade child following the Time for Young Disciples in the 11 am service.
 Your child’s teacher will meet the children in the foyer right after they are dismissed from the children’s sermon.
 Then at the end of the service our Godly Play teacher will bring the children to the Visitor’s Desk and remain with them until parent(s) arrive.

 B.O.B.S. continues to serve a need.
-In August 2061 guests were served breakfast (92 being youth).
-That brings our year's total to 12,916 breakfasts (363 being to youth).
-In addition, sack lunches including 20,693 sandwiches have been given out.
+In September 1606 guests were served breakfast (47 being youth).
+That brings our year's total to 14,522 breakfasts (410 being to youth).
+In addition, sack lunches including 23,156 sandwiches have been given out so far this year.

 Your monetary donations are always appreciated, and if you would like to be a part of a FCPC Thursday morning team, please contact Margaret Beasley at 692-4149.

 WOULD YOU LIKE to receive “Cliff’s Notes” or our Mid-Week Memo via email?
 A good way to hear about FCPC Breaking News!
 Put your email address in the offering plate, visit the church website or email email@example.com and say “Subscribe to Emails”.

 Would you like email updates from FCPC?